kali-linex/linex/Documentation/kbuild/makefiles.rst

 Preprocessing linker scripts
 ----------------------------

-When the vmlinux image is built, the linker script arch/$(SRCARCH)/kernel/vmlinux.lds is used.
+When the vmlinex image is built, the linker script arch/$(SRCARCH)/kernel/vmlinex.lds is used.

-The script is a preprocessed variant of the file vmlinux.lds.S located in the same directory.
+The script is a preprocessed variant of the file vmlinex.lds.S located in the same directory.

 kbuild knows .lds files and includes a rule ``*lds.S`` -> ``*lds``.